kubewarden/docs/docs/security/verifying-kubewarden.md

 returned json contains the correct issuer, subject, and `github_workflow_repository` extensions.

-## Container images
+### Container images & policies referenced in the charts

+#### Obtaining the lists

 Both the production images used in our Helm charts and our development images (tagged `:latest`) are signed with Sigstore's keyless signing.

+Kubewarden charts ship `imagelist.txt` and (`policylist.txt` when relevant) inside of the chart.
+Hence, if you already verified the chart, you can use those lists to verify the consumed container images and policies.

-Kubewarden follows the usual practices with regards to Helm charts.
-Hence, one can find all the images in the Helm charts with a plugin such as [helm-image](https://github.com/cvila84/helm-image), or with the following script:
+Kubewarden also follows the usual practices with regards to Helm charts.
+Hence, one can also find all the images in the Helm charts with a plugin such as [helm-image](https://github.com/cvila84/helm-image), or with the following script:

 ```bash